TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/device-json.md

 aliases: "/getting-started/migrating-from-networks/device-json"
 ---

 {{% tts %}} allows you to import devices from other networks using a JSON file describing those devices.

-Devices imported this way can be migrated without the need for a rejoin.
+Devices imported this way can be migrated without the need for a rejoin, although {{% tts %}} does not yet support this, but will support it in an upcoming release.

 Create a `devices.json` file containing a device object, like so: